 Sol Bakar is an underground novelist known for biting satire with literary and historical allusions.
 Born in the Soviet Union in 1974, he emigrated to the United States in the late 1980s with his family.
-He grew up in Arizona and Southern California, eventually studying aerospace engineering at CalTech for one year before dropping out and pursuing a degree in poetry at Reed College in Oregon.
+The family lived in New Mexico and Southern California, with Sol eventually studying aerospace engineering at CalTech for one year before dropping out and pursuing a degree in poetry at Reed College in Oregon.
 After graduation he traveled extensively throughout the United States, working a variety of terrible jobs with wonderful people for pitiful wages.
-He eventually settled in northern New Mexico, where he works as a caretaker for a private ranch.
+He eventually settled in northern New Mexico, where he worked as a caretaker for a private ranch.
 His private library holds over one thousand books, almost half of them poetry.

 Bread is the Staff of Life (1999).
 The peasant farmers have waited all winter to plant their seed.
 Now the season of planting has arrived and the seed has gone rotten.
 Peter Tupelov and his father Andre travel to the city to visit a bank officer, but are challenged by a need for collateral.
 Andre arranges a meeting with Nikolai Rostov, an old school friend who has become a high-powered member of organized crime.
 Nikolai agrees to finance the planting season in exchange for a pledge of service from Peter and Andre.
 The seed is planted and over the summer the crop proves to be bountiful.
 As harvest season approaches, Nikolai arrives at the village to call on Andre and Peter to repay their debt.
 He gives them task which is certain to lead to their deaths.
 The villagers attempt to pay Nikolai to release Peter and Andre but he refuses.
 The two men return to the city with Nikolai and the remaining villagers harvest the crop.